lynnlangit/gcp-essentials/3_networking/3b_NLB_and_CloudArmor/README.md

 ### Network Load Balancers

+A network endpoint group (NEG) specifies a group of backend endpoints for a load balancer.
+A serverless NEG is a backend that points to a Cloud Run, App Engine, or Cloud Functions service.
+- About serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
-GCP includes many options to implement NLB services - see this feature comparison list - [link](https://cloud.google.com/load-balancing/docs/features)
+- GCP includes many options to implement NLB services - see this feature comparison list - [link](https://cloud.google.com/load-balancing/docs/features)

+### NLB and Cloud Run

+- For an example, see this [link](https://cloud.google.com/load-balancing/docs/https/setting-up-https-serverless)

 ### Instance Groups